-- 1/2 cup rice vinegar (unseasoned)
+- ½ cup rice vinegar, (unseasoned)

-- 2 tbsp garlic finely minced
+- 2 tablespoon garlic, finely minced

-- 2 tsp brown sugar
+- 2 teaspoon brown sugar

-- 2 tsp sesame oil
+- 2 teaspoon sesame oil

-- 1/4 cup scallions finely chopped (green parts only)
+- ¼ cup scallions, finely chopped (green parts only)

-Add all ingredients for the filling (through the Maggi seasoning sauce) to a mixing bowl and mix together with your hands until well incorporated.
+- Add all ingredients for the filling (through the Maggi seasoning sauce) to a mixing bowl and mix together with your hands until well incorporated.
 Set aside.
-Arrange your work area with a small bowl of water for dipping your fingers, the filling, a 1 tsp measuring spoon, the wrappers, and a plastic container with a lid.
+Arrange your work area with a small bowl of water for dipping your fingers, the filling, a 1 teaspoon measuring spoon, the wrappers, and a plastic container with a lid.

-Lay a wonton wrapper onto a flat-work surface.
-Add 1 heaping tsp of filling to the middle of the wrapper (you can add more filling, but don't overdo it: you want to be able to make a tight seal all around).
+- Lay a wonton wrapper onto a flat-work surface.
+Add 1 heaping teaspoon of filling to the middle of the wrapper (you can add more filling, but don't overdo it: you want to be able to make a tight seal all around).
 Dip your finger in the water and run it around the edge of the wrapper.
 Fold the edges together and press firmly with your fingers to seal, at the same time working any wayward filling back toward the center of the wonton (this is just to be sure that you don't have any blow-outs).
 Place the wonton into the plastic container and add the lid (this keeps the wontons from drying out).
 Repeat until you've used up all the wonton wrappers or run out of filling.
 You can fry up the wontons right away, keep them in the refrigerator for up to 4 hours, or freeze them (but see Recipe Note #2).

-Flip the wontons, reduce heat to low, cover, and cook for 3 minutes, flipping the wontons as necessary to prevent burning.
+- Flip the wontons, reduce heat to low, cover, and cook for 3 minutes, flipping the wontons as necessary to prevent burning.
 Repeat with another batch of wontons, adding more oil as needed, and so on until all wontons are cooked.
 Throughout this process, be very careful of splattering hot oil.

-Add all ingredients except for the scallions to a bowl and mix well until incorporated.
+- Add all ingredients except for the scallions to a bowl and mix well until incorporated.
 Mix in the scallions just before serving.

 - I pulse the shrimp a few times in a food processor.

 - FOOD SAFETY WARNING: if you use shrimp that were previously frozen, it is NOT SAFE to freeze the wontons.
-If you're planning to freeze your wontons, cook the shrimp most of the way through before chopping: saute in a heated skillet over medium heat with about a tbsp of neutral-tasting oil until opaque, but not completely white or firm.
+If you're planning to freeze your wontons, cook the shrimp most of the way through before chopping: saute in a heated skillet over medium heat with about a tablespoon of neutral-tasting oil until opaque, but not completely white or firm.

 - You'll have plenty extra sauce.
 It's fabulous over stir-fries, fried rice, or noodles.
 If you don't want extra, cut the ingredients for the sauce in half.